Oticon Zeal is a fairly new device on the market designed for mild hearing losses. It is tiny, discreet and on the face of it, quite impressive.

 So it’s not because the other clinic had inflated anything.

-This is simply where the manufacturer have chosen to place it in the market.
+This is simply where the manufacturer has chosen to place it in the market.

 When a Good Device Lands in the Wrong Place